 The postcard became the basis for a pattern created in two colourways, one a melange of dusty pink, saffron yellow and matt baby blue on a white ground, the other a play of deep inky blues and dark greys on a light blue background.
 Each colourway is available as a pareo or a long caftan.
 Two men’s swimming trunk models work subtly different variations on the blue and pink themes, while a third takes that billowing smoke and lava and transforms it into a deep ‘Yves Klein’ blue.
 The capsule collection is rounded off by two t-shirts, an ashtray and a limited-edition linen blazer, available in two colours, which was hand embroidered by Cairo tentmakers with large appliqué banana leaves – another motif that unites Egypt with the Amalfi Coast (for decades, banana plants have been part of Le Sirenuse’s verdant indoor and outdoor planting scheme).

-At the end of May, Paris-based model and writer Gemma James came to Positano with Barthélemy for a capsule campaign photoshoot with David Luraschi, styled by Lolita Jacobs.
-The story recounted in the shoot was based on a text written by James that takes its title, Posa Posa, from the miraculous icon of the Virgin Mary in the town’s mother church.
+At the end of May, Paris-based model and writer Gemma Janes came to Positano with Barthélemy for a capsule campaign photoshoot with David Luraschi, styled by Lolita Jacobs.
+The story recounted in the shoot was based on a text written by Janes that takes its title, Posa Posa, from the miraculous icon of the Virgin Mary in the town’s mother church.

 Later, when it turns cold and it’s time to fly south, some of those birds may wake sleepers in an Egyptian oasis, whose simple houses, cool inside, are not so different from the traditional ‘cube’ dwellings of the Amalfi Coast.
 Thus do Mediterranean cultures cross-fertilize, across the centuries, across the sea.